Disaster risk management

 © GIZ/Lucas Wahl

 GIZ’s disaster risk management operates at different levels to reduce risk in the long term.
-Many of its measures focus on local assistance in directly impacted regions.
-Yet this targeted support is not enough.
 Functioning disaster risk management needs binding structures and legislation for which regional and national agencies are responsible.
 This is why GIZ supports links between local, national and regional structures.

 Disaster risk management is a crosscutting topic that impacts all aspects of development.
-It is therefore finding its way increasingly into national policy advice and the international debate.
-The objective is for partners to include risk reduction measures, not only in their risk prevention plans but also in their poverty reduction strategies, budgetary planning, and development plans for sectors such as agriculture and education.
+National policy advice and the international debate increasingly aim at partners to include risk reduction measures, not only in their risk prevention plans but also in their poverty reduction strategies, budgetary planning, and development plans for sectors such as agriculture and education.

 GIZ wants to integrate disaster risk management across the board.
 It therefore places emphasis on involving representatives of public institutions and civil society in all its measures.
 For the further development of its concepts, instruments and methods, GIZ cooperates with specialist and research bodies in Germany and internationally.